 Usage Patterns

 Most projects start with Explore a New API or Executable Spec to get a running server from an OpenAPI spec with no code.
-From there, Mock APIs with Dummy Data and AI-Assisted Implementation are the natural next steps for adding realistic responses — the former by hand, the latter with an AI agent doing the heavy lifting.
+From there, Mock APIs with Dummy Data and AI-Assisted Implementation are the natural next steps for adding useful responses — the former by hand, the latter with an AI agent doing the heavy lifting.
+Model the Workflow, Not the Backend sets the boundary for both: prefer deterministic handlers and add only the state that a supported client workflow can observe.

-As the mock grows, Scenario Scripts let you automate repetitive REPL interactions — seeding data on startup, building reusable request sequences — while Federated Context Files and Test the Context, Not the Handlers keep the stateful logic organized and reliable.
+As the mock grows, Scenario Scripts let you automate repetitive REPL interactions — seeding data on startup, building reusable request sequences — while Federated Context Files, Share State Across API Groups, and Test the Context, Not the Handlers keep stateful logic organized and reliable.
 Live Server Inspection with the REPL is Counterfact’s most distinctive feature, letting you seed data, send requests, and toggle behavior in real time without restarting, and Simulate Failures and Edge Cases and Simulate Realistic Latency extend any mock to cover the error paths and performance characteristics that real services exhibit.

 When your project involves multiple versions or multiple specs, Multiple API Versions shows how to serve them from a shared set of route files using $.minVersion() to branch on version without duplicating handlers.
 For teams that want the mock to remain a reliable, long-lived artifact, Reference Implementation and Automated Integration Tests make it a first-class part of the codebase that can run in CI.
 Finally, Agentic Sandbox and Hybrid Proxy address the two common integration strategies — isolating an AI agent from the real service, or blending mock and live traffic — and Custom Middleware covers cross-cutting concerns like authentication and logging without touching individual handlers.